armaninspace/hrocket/README.md

 Edit .bashrc using following command<br />
 $ sudo gedit /path-to-file/.bashrc

-for setting/exporting variables add following new line at the end of file
+Add following new line at the end of file<br />
 export PATH=/path-to-hrocket-directory/hrocket/bin:$PATH

-after setting above mentioned
+After setting above mentioned, clone hrocket from github using following command at your home/ location<br />
 $ git clone https://github.com/armaninspace/hrocket.git

-at your home/ location

-then on terminal
+Then on your terminal execute hrocket with following command
 $ hrocket.sh buidl-clean

 ## Embedding images